Long Island City Neighborhood Review - Queens Moving Guide 2024

 District #24 includes a stretch of a densely populated area of Queens, which includes Long Island City.

-Because of the high demand in this area, many new schools have popped up in the neighborhoods over the course of the last 5-10 years.
+Because of the high demand in this area, many new schools have popped up in the neighborhoods over the last 5-10 years.

-There are very many to name but we've listed some of the most notable.
+There are many, but we've listed some of the most notable.

 How Safe is the Long Island City Neighborhood?